Jhajibhaskar/URL-Shortner-Using-Python/README.md

 This is a simple URL shortener application built with Tkinter(GUI) & Streamlit, a popular Python web app framework.<br> The application allows users to input a long URL and get a shortened URL using the TinyURL API.<br>
+To View the Content of url_shortener.db file visit https://inloop.github.io/sqlite-viewer/